wbugenis/pizza-code-challenge/README.md

 ## Domain

-There are two models in the domain: Restaurant and Pizza.
+There are three models in the domain: Restaurant, Pizza, and a join model RestaurantPizza.

 Each Restaurant can have many Pizzas.
-Each Pizza belongs to one Restaurant.
+Each Pizza can belong to multiple Restaurants.

 ## What You Already Have

-The starter code has migrations and models for the initial Pizza and Restaurant models, and seed data for several Restaurants.
-There are also routes, controllers and views to support the creation, listing, and display of Restaurants and Pizzas.
+The starter code has migrations, models, and seed data for the initial Pizza and Restaurant models.
+There are routes, controllers and views to support listing Restaurants and Pizzas.

 Once you have followed the setup instructions above, visiting the `/restaurants` route will display all of the Restaurants.
-Similarly, visiting `/pizzas` will list all the pizzas (there are no pizzas in the seed data, so none will show up at first).
+Similarly, visiting `/pizzas` will list all the pizzas.

 ***Schema***